Cassandre: Later career

 With the onset of World War II, Cassandre served in the French army until the fall of France.
 His business long gone, he survived by creating stage sets and costumes for the theatre, something he had dabbled in during the 1930s.
 After the war, he continued this line of work while also returning to easel painting.
 He worked with several famous French fashion houses, designing playing cards and scarves for Hermès and the well-known Yves Saint Laurent logo.

 In his later years, Cassandre suffered from bouts of depression prior to his suicide in Paris in June 1968.
 He was buried in the Parisian Montparnasse Cemetery (8th division).

 In 1985, his son Henri Mouron published a study of his father's work in a book titled A.M.
 Cassandre.

 Typeface designs

-These foundry types were produced by Deberny & Peignot from designs by Cassandre:
+Longside his poster work, Cassandre designed several typefaces issued by the Deberny & Peignot foundry: Bifur in 1929, a display face with a reduced geometric structure intended for advertising headlines; Acier in 1930; and Peignot in 1937, the latter used for the official communications of the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris.